brookemahoney/loopduplicate.com/docroot/sites/all/modules/contrib/advagg/README.txt

    page generation speeds when a new aggregate is created because the CSS/JS file creation will happen in a different process.
 If HTTPRL is installed it is Enabled by default; otherwise is it Disabled.
- - AdvAgg Cache Settings: As a reference, core takes about 7 ms to run.
+ - AdvAgg Cache Settings: As a reference, core takes about 25 ms to run.
-   Development will scan all files for a change on every page load ~ 100ms.
+   Development will scan all files for a change on every page load.
+Normal is fine for all use cases.
+Aggressive should be fine in almost all use cases;
-   Normal is should be fine for all use cases ~ 10ms.
-Aggressive might break depending on how various hook_alter's for CSS/JS are implemented ~ 4ms; to see what modules are using css/js_alter you can go to the Information Page and under 'AdvAgg CSS/JS hooks implemented by modules' modules using both of these hooks will be listed near the bottom of that section; more information about the Aggressive setting can be found in Technical Details under Aggressive Cache Setting in this document.
+   if your inline css/js changes based off of a variable then the aggressive cache hit ratio will be low; if that is the case consider using Drupal.settings for a better cache hit ratio.

 **CSS Options & JS Options**